Lusito/web-ext-translator/README.md

 ### Advanced features for your web-extension

-- WET adds hashes to all messages.json files, except the default locale in order to show which translations have been changed (not yet implemented).
+- WET adds hashes to all messages.json files, except the default locale in order to show which translations have been changed (by a red border on the right side of the editor).
 - WET helps reduce git changes and thus merge conflicts:
-  - It automatically formats your messages.json into a homogeneous format.
+  - It automatically formats your messages.json into a homogeneous format (see below for formatting options).
-  - The order of the translations in the messages.json is kept
+  - The order of the translations in the messages.json is kept.
 - You can define groups inside of your messages.json to keep translations organized.

 ### Working with groups